mseong123/netpractice/README.md

 - TCP layer

 The exercise required to complete this project is included in [net_practice.1.4.tgz](https://github.com/mseong123/netpractice/blob/7a68aa57ce160fc63ff6692cf7797d973e610f49/net_practice.1.4.tgz) link.
-To run the program, download and unzip the file.
+To run the exercise, download and unzip the file.
 Open index.html in web browser.
 The json files (level 1 to level 10) is the answer to the exercises.

+The exercise requirement involves the configuration of IP addresses and subnet mask to enable data to flow through each node.

 ## Status